 The tension of needing to prioritise faith over citizenship (or vice versa) arises from the way some of them understand the concept of “Nation”.
 Debates and discussion about nationalism have been going on for centuries.
 There are three competing opinions of which two are applicable to help us understand this internal conflict which they may have felt.

-Briefly, the first opinion is from the Primodialists, where they opined that people categorise themselves based on essentialised traits.
+Briefly, the first opinion is from the Primodialists, who opined that people categorise themselves based on essentialised traits.
 These traits bind people together.
 In other words, it’s a “psychological bond that joins a group and differentiates them from (the) outsiders”.
 For example, religion, race, ethnicity and ancestry.
 Because of these essentialised traits like religion, we feel connected to people of the same religion despite being miles away and not knowing them.
 That’s why we feel connected because we are one Ummah.
 Isn’t this a familiar feeling?

 Our citizenship explains why we feel connected to every other individual residing here and how we feel connected to this land where for us, we call Home – Singapore.